To diagnose binge-eating disorder, your medical care provider may recommend a psychological evaluation, including discussion of your eating habits.

 - Cognitive behavioral therapy (CBT).
 CBT may help you cope better with issues that can trigger binge-eating episodes, such as negative feelings about your body or a depressed mood.
 It may also give you a better sense of control over your behavior and help you regulate eating patterns.

 - Interpersonal psychotherapy.
 This type of therapy focuses on your relationships with other people.
 The goal is to improve your interpersonal skills — how you relate to others, including family, friends and co-workers.
-This may help reduce binge eating that's triggered by poor relationships and unhealthy communication skills.
+This may help reduce binge eating that's triggered by problematic relationships and unhealthy communication skills.

 - Dialectical behavior therapy.
 This form of therapy can help you learn behavioral skills to help you tolerate stress, regulate your emotions and improve your relationships with others, all of which can reduce the desire to binge eat.